cram0/edubopper/README.md

 You can access the random generation at the / route if you add `?random=true` at the end of it, such as :

 - `http://localhost:3000?random=true`

+Since I implemented every cards' functionalities (classe, spécialité, and notes), prefilling is done on the highschool only, the cards are dynamically loading a random highschool, with a pre-deterministic random "seed" (modulo based on index), so depending on the highschool you get, you get specific Bac specialités.